flexivrobotics/isaac_sim_ws/README.md

 To restart the whole setup after the first run:

-1. First start the Flexiv-Isaac Bridge app.
+1. Start the Flexiv-Isaac Bridge app first.
 2. Then start the simulated robot in Elements Studio.

+If you have made some changes and need to restart the Isaac Sim app:

+1. Close Flexiv-Isaac Bridge app.
-Note: you do not need to restart the whole Elements Studio program, just need to start the simulated robot after the Isaac Sim app.
+2. In Elements Studio, click *CHANGE CONNECTION*, then toggle off the *Connect* button to close the simulated robot.
+You do not need to exit the whole Elements Studio program.
+3. Restart Flexiv-Isaac Bridge app.
+4. Toggle on the *Connect* button to restart the simulated robot.

+Alternatively, you can leave the simulated robot running and just restart the Isaac Sim app.
+The simulated robot in Elements Studio will sync with Isaac Sim after the app is restarted.
+However, soft error might occur and you can just clear them from Elements Studio and continue to normal operations.

 ## Multi-robot support

 This framework supports simulating and controlling multiple robots:

-1. Start the Flexiv-Isaac Bridge app with multiple robots added, use two robots for example:
+1. Start the Flexiv-Isaac Bridge app with multiple robots added, using two robots for example:

         cd <isaac_sim_root_dir>
         ./python.sh standalone_examples/api/omni.isaac.flexiv/flexiv_isaac_bridge_app.py --env exts/omni.isaac.flexiv/data/usd/example_env.usd --robot Rizon4-GYdBow exts/omni.isaac.flexiv/data/usd/Rizon4.usd -0.7 0.31 0.7 --robot Rizon4s-TPqXaI exts/omni.isaac.flexiv/data/usd/Rizon4s_with_Grav.usd -0.67 -0.46 0.7